Foxxyyy/CodeX.Games.RDR1/README.md

 --------------------

-After that, [download the files](https://github.com/Foxxyyy/CodeX.Games.RDR1/releases/latest) and copy/paste them to the CodeX and CodeX Explorer folders, next to the executable.
+After that, [download the files](https://github.com/Foxxyyy/CodeX.Games.RDR1/releases/latest) and paste them to the CodeX/Explorer folders, next to the executable.
-Be sure this project is still WIP, including the separated engine.
-If you want to mod RDR1, consider using this [tool](https://github.com/Foxxyyy/Magic-RDR) instead.

 # Udpates

 I make regular updates to this project when I have some spare time, so it will or will not work with older versions of CodeX.

-Here are some of the features :
-* Import, replace, edit and create files or folders, without the need to rebuild the entire .RPF files (instant-save, unlike MagicRDR)
-* View & edit multiple .RPF files at the same time (unlike MagicRDR)
-* Search for files, as well as search for words, text, or hex within all the files.
-* A significant number of files have been researched and can be viewed.
-* Some files can be exported to XML (sometimes re-imported) : `.wvd, .wfd, .wsg, .wtd, .wbd, .wedt, .sst, .strtbl, .fonttex, etc.`

-I also work on an [RDR1 Sollumz fork](https://github.com/Foxxyyy/SollumzRDR), it can import `WFD & WVD` files (no exports yet).
+I also work on an [RDR1 Sollumz fork](https://github.com/Foxxyyy/SollumzRDR), for now you can import `WFD & WVD` files.
-Fragments can technically be imported if you rename the XML extension from `.wft.wml` to `.wfd.xml` and manually edit the file to only keep the `<Drawable>` node part.

 # CodeX Contributors
 * dexyfex